lstatro/cloud-search/README.md

 # Install

-This tool was designed as a global install, however it should still work if installed locally via npx

 `npm install -g @lstatro/cloud-search`

 # How to find help

-Use the `--help` option on any level of the CLI, it should explain what the control is looking for and any additional options it may take.
+Use `--help` at any CLI level, it will contain information about the control and any additional options it may take.

 - The list of services changes often, `cloud-search --help`
 - tease though the cli, it should tell you what it wants
 - Want to know what a specific compliance state means?
 Use the `--help` it'll have an explanation of what each state means.

-# Disclaimer

-Hi Person Behind The Keyboard,

-Please understand this tool is in its infancy, as of now this only supports scanning AWS resources, and only a handful of rules at that.
-More will come in the coming weeks and months.

-There are plans to expose some functionality via import/require methods so that users can create their own scanning scripts.

-Thanks,

--lst